semohr/py2ts/docs/supported.md

 | `Any`             | `any`                          |
 | `Literal["foo"]`  | `"foo"`                        |

 ## Derived

-All of these types are derived types contain one or multiple subtypes and inherit from the abstract {TODO:ref} class.
+Derived types are more complex types that are built from primitive types.
+They often involve collections or combinations of other types.
+These types include lists, tuples, sequences, and unions, which can contain multiple subtypes.

 | Python Type       | TypeScript                     |
 |-------------------|--------------------------------|